Microtia

 3. Implantation and Shaping

-4. Secondary Procedure (if needed)
+4. Secondary Procedure (if necessary)

 Ideal Age for Microtia Surgery

-Rib Cartilage Method 6–10 years
+• Rib cartilage reconstruction: 6–10 years

-Medpor Method 3–5 years
+• Medpor reconstruction: 3–5 years

-What Is the Success Rate?
+What Is the Success Rate of Microtia Surgery?

 • Hearing restoration may require separate procedures